Childhood and Education Journey of Denzel Washington in Timeline

 1999: Considering Preaching

-In 2003, the Revolutionary Armed Forces of Colombia (FARC) named Denzel Washington as one of the individuals with whom they were willing to negotiate for the release of captured defense contractors.
+In 2003, The Revolutionary Armed Forces of Colombia (FARC) named Denzel Washington as one of the people with whom they were willing to negotiate for the release of three defense contractors.

 2004: Visit to Brooke Army Medical Center and Donation to Fisher House Foundation

-In 2004, Denzel Washington visited Brooke Army Medical Center and, learning of the Fisher House facilities exceeding capacity, made a substantial donation to the Fisher House Foundation.
+In 2004, Denzel Washington visited Brooke Army Medical Center and made a substantial donation to the Fisher House Foundation after learning about its exceeded capacity.

-In 2006, Denzel Washington helped put together with Daniel Paisner, a book titled "A hand to guide me" for the 100th anniversary of the Boys & Girls Clubs of America.
+In 2006, Denzel Washington, in collaboration with Daniel Paisner, published "A hand to guide me" for the 100th anniversary of the Boys & Girls Clubs of America.

 May 20, 2007: Honorary Doctorate of Humanities from Morehouse College